-- 78% of UD students report drinking alcohol within the past month, including 3 out of 4 freshmen; 2 out of 3 UD students report they are binge drinkers (5 or more drinks in one sitting within the past month) - Nearly 1 in 5 UD students drove under the influence of alcohol or other drugs in the past year - Binge drinkers are more likely to have unprotected sex, and to be victims of robbery, assault and sexual assault - female binge drinkers are more likely to report having been sexually assaulted in the past month - There has been a program at UD for the past 2 years targeting students cited for alcohol-related violations of the Student Code of Conduct, which has shown promise in reducing rates of binge drinking, especially among female students - Rates of binge drinking had declined at UD in the late 1990s, but have now returned to their former high levels
+- 78% of UD students report drinking alcohol within the past month, including 2 out of 3 freshmen; 6 out of 10 UD students report they are binge drinkers (5 or more drinks in one sitting within the past month) - Nearly 1 in 7 UD students drove under the influence of alcohol or other drugs in the past year - Binge drinkers are more likely to have unprotected sex, and to be victims of robbery, assault and sexual assault female binge drinkers are more likely to report having been sexually assaulted in the past month - Students at UD are most likely to get alcohol from friends or at parties.
+This is true even for those legally old enough to purchase alcohol themselves. - Rates of binge drinking had declined at UD in the late 1990s, but have now returned to their former high levels